Alamantus/robbie.antenesse.net/_projects/guts-plus.md

 on bandwidth as possible while still implementing an attractive style framework.
 All told, the website serves less than 70kb of bandwidth per page, and it also stores an offline version of the rules in the user's browser just in case they ever visit without internet access.
-It also implements an instance of Fathom analytics, which tracks pageviews and leaves user data private.
+It also implements an instance of Matomo analytics, which tracks pageviews and leaves user data anonymous.

 It is hosted on GitLab pages and is built using the Hugo templating engine.